 Sourcegraph couldn't be what it is without the community.

-Soon, you can use Sourcegraph to automate large-scale code changes to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.
+Soon, you can use Sourcegraph for large-scale code change campaigns to remove legacy code, fix critical security issues, and pay down tech debt across all of your repositories.

 Each Sourcegraph instance ships with basic code intelligence that provides jump to definition and find references for every language.
 Basic code intelligence works well for many of our customers, but some customers have been asking for more precise code intelligence.
 Language servers provide precise code intelligence, but they are complex to configure, require separate deployment, and are slow to initialize, so we have added support for LSIF based code intelligence.